deepbas/DEEPAK-website/content/courses/stat220/Week7.md

 {{% callout note %}}

-Please go over the Shiny the tutorial from Monday and practice further using the resources provided there.
+Please go over the Shiny tutorial from Monday and practice further using the resources provided there.
 Please also watch through a [video](https://youtu.be/ak_NJCVrJXY) on a simple demonstration of building a Shiny app below if you are still disoriented about how Shiny actually works.{{% /callout %}}

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ak_NJCVrJXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>